Learn how to create these easy no-sew light and airy sheet curtains on pipe rods as a fabulously beautiful window treatment… in minutes!

 I also had used mop strings for the ties which I loved, but I desired something easier to clip on and off for easy washing purposes.

 And while I loved the curtains puddling onto the floor, the studio had some water challenges, hems of some sort were now desired.

 Perks of sheet curtains

-Sheets are also price efficient and wash up beautifully.
+- Sheets are price efficient and wash up beautifully.

 So here’s what I did a little differently this round…

 This post contains some Amazon affiliate links in which I earn a small percentage from qualifying purchases through these links, at no extra cost to you.
 Thank-you for helping to support my blog!

 No-sew, easy sheet curtains